How My Body Changed After I Started Eating Vegan

 Veganism Entered my Life at an Unexpected Time

-Fast forward two years later.
-It turns out that 1) I was wrong about the handsome guy on my dating app and 2) there is no stereotype for what a vegan looks like. 😐 I have since learned my lesson and it took me some time to extract my foot completely from my mouth.
+Fast forward two years.
+It turns out that 1) the handsome guy on my dating app was a devoted vegan and 2) there is no stereotype for what a vegan looks like.
+We’ve been together ever since.
+Also, I’m 100% vegan now.
+And I’ve never been in a better place physically, emotionally, or mentally.

 Keep It Fresh